raemounz/ph_covid19_tracker/README.md

 ## Run

-To run the app in the development mode, run `npm start`.
+To run the app in the development mode, run `npm run start:dev`.

 Open http://localhost:3000/.